jamesrharwood/srqr/items/conflicts_of_interest.md

 ---
 id: conflicts-of-interest
 title: Conflicts of interest
+checklist:
-checklist: Describe any potential sources of influence or perceived influence on study conduct and conclusions.
+    text: Describe any potential sources of influence or perceived influence on study conduct and conclusions.
 Describe how these were managed.
 ---

 ## What to write